Kenivia/Honing-Forecast/WIP.md

 ### Big

-- implement average-optimizing evaluation(tiebreak with this when prob = 100 also maybe?), add field to result json etc (can think abt bound/tradable maybe)
+- implement average-optimizing evaluation(tiebreak with this when prob = 100 also maybe?),
+  - more precisely this minimizes what the "buy mats with gold" option is doing currently, as in the average gold needed (raw + spent on buying mats)
   - this can keep track of each dimension individually & calculate leftover precisely
+    - add field to result json etc (can think abt bound/tradable maybe)
   - customizable sell ratio
   - juice chest opening simulation
 - set up slurm on laptop
-- how to evaluate adaptive policies???
+- how to evaluate adaptive policies??? (also allow fixing the first few outcomes and wire that up to the website(artisan editing))
-- Also need to do special honing and even advanced honing eventually maybe
+- advanced honing eventually
-- Wire up all this to the website
+- wire up all this to the website

 ### Energy

-- implement fft or something for medium sized complexity because lr kinda very bad(also use (and optimize) exact convolution for single piece(maybe 2))
+- implement fft or something for medium sized complexity because lr kinda very bad
--~~ add upgrade name to states when saving them,~~ maybe add some way to keep track of where bits are to make neighbor potentially more efficient
+  - (also use (and optimize) exact convolution for single piece(maybe 2)) -~~ add upgrade name to states when saving them,~~ maybe add some way to keep track of where bits are to make neighbor potentially more efficient

 ### Algorithm ideas